foambubble/foam/docs/recipes/multiful-form-repo-fast-switching.md

-# multiful form repo Fast Switching & maintain
+# multiful form repos Fast Switching & maintain

 this #recipe is allow to multiful form repos in one VSCode Windows and Fast Switching. in my case, need seperated form repo, using 6 form repo. but it's very easy & convenience